Table of Contents

 This originates from the wavefunction which defines the orbital:

-Furthermore, the PSE can be horizontally divided into periods.
-The number of the period corresponds to the number of the occupied shells after the Bohr atom model.
+Furthermore, the rows in the periodic table are divided into periods.
+The number of the period corresponds to the number of the occupied shells according to the Bohr model of the atom.

-Metals can be found on the left bottom of the PSE, non-metals on the right top.
+Metals can be found on the left bottom of the periodic table, non-metals on the right top.

-Mendeleev developed in 1869 the law of periodicity based on the regular repetition of similar element characteristics.
-The periodicity described by him is based on the internal structure of atoms and their shell in particular.
+In 1869, Mendeleev developed the law of periodicity based on the regular repetition of similar element characteristics.
+The periodicity described by him is based on the internal structure of atoms and their shells in particular.

-The periods and the main groups reflect the legitimacy:
+The periods and the main groups reflect the following rules:

-- Atomic radius (= half the distance between the nuclei of adjacent, identical atoms): within a period the atomic radii of the main group elements decreases as the atomic number increases because electrons are pulled closer towards the nucleus because of the higher number of positively charged protons in the nucleus.
+- Atomic radius (equals half the distance between the nuclei of adjacent, identical atoms): within a period, the atomic radii of the main group elements decrease as the atomic number increases; this occurs because electrons are pulled closer towards the nucleus by the higher number of positively charged protons in the nucleus.
 Within a group (from the light to the heavy elements), the atomic radii increase as the number of occupied energy levels (shells) increases.